hotosm/fmtm/docs/DEV-1.-Getting-Started.md

 ### 6. Make changes

-Make your cotribution, run tests where needed and save.
+Make your contribution, run tests where needed and save.

 ### 7. Add changes